FabricaIO/Docker-PlatformIO-Container/README.md

     -v <PROJECT_DIR>:/workspace \
     -u `id -u $USER`:`id -g $USER` \
     --device=/dev/ttyUSB0 \
-    ghcr.io/fabricaio/docker-platformio-core:master \
+    ghcr.io/fabricaio/docker-platformio-container:master \
     run -t upload
 ```
-Replace `/dev/ttyUSB0` with the apporpriate serial interface for your device.
+Replace `/dev/ttyUSB0` with the appropriate serial interface for your device.

 ## Keep Configuration
 If you want to keep the downloaded packages, etc. you can save the PlatformIO configuration outside of the container.
 You can do this by adding the following line to the docker run call: